ShoiraTa/rsschool-cv/cv.md

 - Linkedin: [@shoira-ta](https://www.linkedin.com/in/shoira-ta/)
 - Portfolio: [shoirashakirova](https://shoirashakirova.herokuapp.com/)

-### SUMMARY
+## SUMMARY
-Full-stack developer with a love for clean code and accessible design.
-Pair-programming and remote work aficionado.
-Fluent in multiple languages, frameworks, and technologies, and capable of ramping up quickly and efficiently.
+I'm passionate about bringing both the technical and visual aspects of digital products to life.
+User experience, beautiful pixels and writing clean accessible, human code matters to me.
+I believe that less is more.
+I am currently enrolled in a remote software development school.
+I have a number of projects developed using Javascript, React, Redux, and Rails.

+I have experience working as a Full-stack engineer in an IT company where I was developing and maintaining eCommerce websites on Shopify.
+I'm currently strengthening my back-end development skills.

+I'm happiest when I'm creating, learning, exploring and thinking about how to make things better.

-### SKILLS
+## SKILLS
-**Front-End:** JavaScript, React, Redux, jQuery, HTML5, CSS3 **Back-End:** MySQL, Ruby,  Ruby on Rails, Express, Restful APIs, Postgres,MySql **Tools & Methods:** Git, GitHub, Heroku, Netlify, Responsive Development, RSpec, TDD, Webpack **Professional:** Remote Pair-Programming, Teamwork, Mentoring
+- **Front-End:** JavaScript, React, Redux, jQuery, HTML5, CSS3
+- **Back-End:** MySQL, Ruby,  Ruby on Rails, Express, Restful APIs, Postgres,MySql
+- **Tools & Methods:** Git, GitHub, Heroku, Netlify, Responsive Development, RSpec, TDD, Webpack **Professional:** Remote Pair-Programming, Teamwork, Mentoring

-### EXPERIENCE
+## EXPERIENCE
 **MICROVERSE** |	Remote | Part time TSE
 Nov, 2021 - until now
 -  Performed 100s of code reviews in HTML, Ruby & Javascript based projects for over 100+ junior developers and ensured best coding practices.